December 19th, 2025

 We will start working with negative numbers next week and after Thanksgiving Break.

-This week we started unit 2 which will explore the question how can one of the most important times in our lives also be one of the most challenging?
+We are about half way through unit 2 which will explore the question how can one of the most important times in our lives also be one of the most challenging?
 Adolescence is a pivotal time full of change and new experiences, yet it can also be difficult.
 In this 360 Unit, students will explore the unique, complicated, and even comical experiences and lessons of adolescence.
 They’ll read articles, stories, and poems about teens navigating this time in their lives.
 They’ll learn about changes that occur in the adolescent brain and consider how these changes influence teen behavior and decisions.
 While students weigh in on these important concepts, they’ll also learn new reading, writing, discussion, and grammar skills.
-Students also began their book club book this week and started working on their tri-fold that will be their project that will go with their book.
+Students have been working very hard on their book club projects and the deadline for these will be December 18th!
+Next week we will work on the drama "A Christmas Carol."
+Students will be given roles to read and several fun activities to go along with it.

 You can reach me at alison.rhodes@bcsemail.org